 Although known by many as a country song, Folsom Prison is still a very good example of a blues trainee, especially if you have disregarded its bass line used.

-Considering the riffs of this song, this classic blues composition will be so famous for many blues enthusiasts.
+Considering the riffs of this song, this classic blues composition will be so famous to many blues enthusiasts.
 The tune is very blues, and, compared to others, it is relatively easier to play.

 The remake version of this song by Stevie Ray Vaughan was hugely popular for its outstanding introduction.
 In fact, your audience will readily recognize the song from the start.
 If you try to play this song, you will surely end up inventing more versions due to the blues notes included in the G key.